What is NAET?

 What is acupuncture & how does it work?

-Lori Earley, the Licensed Acupuncturist at Phoenix Rising Acupuncture, uses the highest quality needles with a gentle technique to ensure the most pain-free, comfortable, and relaxing experience.
+I use only the highest quality needles with a gentle technique to ensure the most comfortable and relaxing experience.

 How can I be sure my acupuncturist is qualified?

-Leading national and international health organizations, including the National Institutes of Health and the World Health Organization, recognize acupuncture to be effective in the treatment of a variety of medical problems including:
+Leading national and international health organizations, including the National Institutes of Health and the World Health Organization, recognize acupuncture to be effective in the treatment of a variety of medical problems included below.

 Respiratory, Ear, Nose & Throat

 Irritable Bowel Syndrome (IBS)

 Weight Loss/Weight Gain

 One of the most powerful aspects of acupuncture is that it is highly individualized and specific to any given patient’s condition at different points in time.
 There is no “one size fits all”; it is a dynamic and fluid medical treatment that adapts beautifully to changing conditions.

 Some insurance companies cover acupuncture, and a majority of Flexible Spending Accounts or Health Savings Plans cover acupuncture.
 Phoenix Rising Acupuncture does not accept insurance; however, a Super Bill can be provided upon request, so that you may send to your insurance carrier.
 It is recommended that you contact your insurance provider prior to your initial visit to verify coverage.
 Phoenix Rising Acupuncture does accept Flexible Spending and Health Savings Accounts.